linuxsimba/linuxsimba.github.io/_source/_posts/2015-12-31-airprint-google-print-cups.md

   * "Add Printer".
 Clicking this may prompt a Basic Auth  prompt.
 Use the credentials for the user that ran ``sudo`` when installing CUPS.
 CUPS is able to do this, by checking if the user belongs to the ``lpadmin`` group.
+If this step fails you will get the Error _"User Forbidden"_.
+When adding the printer make sure to click on the **Share Printer** radio button.

   * In my case, the Samsung printer was not in the default set of printer PPDs.
 Installing the [Linux Samsung Installer](http://www.bchemnet.com/suldr/) and restarting the CUPS service resolved that issue.